-“The day you start your business is the day you should develop your exit plan," said Paul DeLauro, a manager in wealth planning at City National Bank.
+“The day you start your business is the day you should develop your exit plan," said Alan Wolberg, a wealth planner at City National Bank.
 “Realistically, we know that doesn't happen, but ideally you should start planning at least five to 10 years before you pass on your business to family members."

 “That's too late to do any longer-term planning like tax mitigation, so it's best to prepare for any business transition several years in advance," he said.

 Below are a few points to consider when planning to transition your family business to the next generation.

 It’s important that family-owned businesses positioned for future transitions establish trust and communication among family members and other participants in the business early on.

 Vantage points can come from various people with different interests, including: